Before the Beginning: Cover versions

 Clifford Davis, who served as the band's manager and had a career as a professional vocalist, covered "Before the Beginning" in July 1969 with Green.
-Billboard announced that Davis' version would be distributed as a commercial single in their 29 September 1969 of the publication.
+Billboard announced that Davis' version would be released as a commercial single in their 29 September 1969 edition of the publication.
 The recording received orchestral overdubs and was coupled with a cover of Fleetwood Mac's "Man of the World".
 It was one of three covers from Fleetwood Mac's Then Play On recorded and released around that time, with the others being "Christine Perfect's rendition of "When You Say" and "Closing My Eyes" by David McIvor, a musical artist who was "discovered by Davis" according to New Musical Express.
 The publication said that Davis "makes a pretty good stab it", but felt like a deeper vocal timbre would have accentuated "the nuances of the lyrics".
 Trixie Whitley later covered the song on the 2012 tribute album, Just Tell Me That You Want Me: A Tribute to Fleetwood Mac.